Macroscopic distant magnon-mode entanglement via a squeezed drive: Conclusion

 \section{Conclusion}

-In summary, we have shown that steady-state bipartite and tripartite entanglement can be generated between distant magnon modes when only one of these magnon modes is coupled to a quantum-squeezed reservoir.
-In particular, we considered an array of $N$ cavities each of which houses a single YIG sphere, and the central YIG is coupled to a single-mode squeezed vacuum bath.
+In summary, we have shown that steady-state bipartite and tripartite entanglement can be generated between distant magnon modes when only one of these magnon modes is coupled to a quantum-squeezed drive.
+In particular, we considered an array of $N$ cavities, each of which houses a single YIG sphere, and the central YIG is coupled to a single-mode squeezed vacuum bath.
 We have demonstrated that steady-state bipartite and tripartite entanglement can be generated among magnon modes hosted by YIGs when some of the cavities, up to five, are occupied.
-In contrast to prior proposals for magnon-magnon entanglement generation \cite{Li_2019, 5.0015195, Yu_2020, Luo:21, PhysRevResearch.1.023021, Zhao2022, PhysRevA.104.023711, PhysRevB.105.094422, Zheng2023}, both bipartite and tripartite entanglement are possible in our scheme.
+In contrast to previous proposals for the generation of magnon-magnon entanglement \cite{Li_2019, 5.0015195, Yu_2020, Luo:21, PhysRevResearch.1.023021, Zhao2022, PhysRevA.104.023711, PhysRevB.105.094422, Zheng2023}, bipartite and tripartite entanglement are possible in our scheme.
 Further, in principle, our scheme can be extended to an arbitrary number of YIGs within the cavity array \cite{PhysRevA.92.032319, PhysRevLett.126.020402}.
 However, achieving entanglement across the entire array may necessitate negligible or extremely small magnon decay rates.
 To address this challenge, we propose the use of an external squeezed drive on each cavity in the array, enabling strong long-range interactions between YIGs positioned at greater distances within the array \cite{PhysRevA.108.033717}.
-In our scheme, the entanglement generation does not require nonlinearity, instead, entanglement is generated via a squeezed reservoir and its strength depends on the squeezing parameter $r$.
-The generated entanglement is robust against the environment temperature provided the magnons dissipation rates are sufficiently low.
+The results presented in Appendix \ref{App:B} confirm that cavity modes driven by two-photon drives exhibit significantly enhanced entanglement compared to undriven cavities.
+In our scheme, the entanglement generation does not require nonlinearity, instead, entanglement is generated via a squeezed drive and its strength depends on the squeezing parameter $r$.
+The generated entanglement is robust against the environment temperature provided the magnon dissipation rates are sufficiently low.
 It may be interesting to look for multipartite entangled states of magnons, which is left for future works.
 Our work may be useful in designing quantum networks based on cavity-magnon systems \cite{PRXQuantum.2.040344}.